papa-boynton/VPN_Satus/README.md

 ![screenshot](Images/Screenshot.png)

 ## Key Features
-Shows status of your VPN (connected/not connected)\n Displays status of vpn, location, local ip address and map with approximate location Droptop icon changes from red when disconnected to green when connected
+Shows status of your VPN (connected/not connected)<br />
+Displays status of vpn, location, local ip address and map with approximate location<br />
+Droptop icon changes from red when disconnected to green when connected<br />

 ## How to use
 Connect your VPN and the app will update automatically.